Raemon Sluiter: Professional career

 On 20 November 2006, Sluiter dropped out of the top 100 for the last time, but continued to be ranked in the top 200 until his retirement in 2008.
 Sluiter's final tournament was to be the 2008 ABN AMRO World Tennis Tournament in his hometown of Rotterdam.
 Having received a wild card into the main draw of the tournament, Sluiter was defeated by eventual champion Michaël Llodra in the first round.

 In 2009, Sluiter made a comeback to professional tennis.
 In June, he received a wild card to the 2009 Ordina Open in Rosmalen.
 Despite being ranked 866th in the world at the time, Sluiter reached the final of the tournament, where he was defeated by Benjamin Becker.
 This made him the lowest ranked player ever to reach an ATP tour final.
 Sluiter announced his second retirement in 2010.

 During his lengthy career, Sluiter reached four ATP World Tour finals, all in his native Netherlands.
 In addition to his final appearances in Amsterdam and Rosmalen, Sleuter reached finals in Rotterdam and Amersfoort in 2003, losing on both occasions.
 Despite his limited success on the main ATP circuit, Sluiter won 10 ATP Challenger Tour titles during his career.

 Though a singles specialist, Sluiter was also an occasional doubles player.
 Partnering Martin Verkerk, he reached two doubles finals during his career, in Tashkent in 2002 and Delray Beach in 2003, losing both finals.
 In 2003 he reached his career high doubles ranking of world No. 97.

 Coaching career

 After retiring from his playing career, Sluiter became a coach.
-Since 2015, he has been coaching Dutch player Kiki Bertens.
+In 2015, he began coaching Dutch player Kiki Bertens.
 In 2016, Bertens reached the semi-final of the French Open.
+They ended their partnership in 2019.
+In 2021, Sluiter began a brief partnership with Tallon Griekspoor, a Dutch player on the ATP tour.
+They stopped working together in late 2022.
+Sluiter became coach of Ukrainian player Elina Svitolina in March 2023, after her return from maternity leave.
+She returned to competition in April on the ITF Tour.
+With Sluiter, Svitolina won de Internationaux de Strasbourg, a WTA 250 event in May 2023, and reached quarterfinals of the 2023 French Open and the semifinals of the 2023 Wimbledon Championships.